davidfeng88/CollisionViz/README.md

   }
 }
 ```
-The state contains two slices:
-- `collisions` contains all the collisions of the selected day.
-The reducer organizes the collisions into arrays based on their time.

 - `filters` contains filters for the collisions.
 The start time and finish time are integers representing the minutes after the midnight.
 So 7:00 AM would be 420 ( = 60 minutes * 7).

 ### The Control Panel